meilisearch/documentation/guides/advanced_guides/search_parameters.md

 - `<Integer>` (Optional, positive integer, defaults to `200`)

-  The length used to crop field values.
+  The length used to crop field values around the first matched query word if the field's attribute is in the `attributedToCrop` list.

 Cropping start at the **first occurrence of the search query**.